Northrop Grumman wins $13 billion contract to replace U.S. ballistic missiles

 This is the first time that the United States is trying to simultaneously modernize the nuclear enterprise while also modernizing an aging conventional fleet of aircraft and other equipment, Gen. David Goldfein, then the top officer in the Air Force, said during an appearance at the Brookings Institution in July.

-Goldfein said, “there are either going to be some significant trades made or we’re going to have to find a fund for strategic nuclear deterrence,” or a separate account to bankroll the nuclear modernization outside the Air Force budget.
+Goldfein said, “There are either going to be some significant trades made, or we’re going to have to find a fund for strategic nuclear deterrence,” or a separate account to bankroll the nuclear modernization outside the Air Force budget.

-Others have raised concerns that the push to modernize nuclear missiles is not only expensive but could be overtly counterproductive.
+Others have raised concerns that the push to modernize nuclear missiles is not only expensive but also could be overtly counterproductive.
 Congressional Democrats have expressed opposition to developing new cruise missiles, warning that that could spur Russia and other nations to be more aggressive in their weapons programs.
 Others have argued that sea- and air-launched nuclear missiles are sufficient.

-"Our nation faces major security challenges, including a global pandemic that has killed almost 200,000 Americans, and we shouldn’t spend our limited resources on new nuclear weapons that we don’t need and make us less safe,” said William J. Perry, who served as defense secretary during Bill Clinton’s administration.
+“Our nation faces major security challenges, including a global pandemic that has killed almost 200,000 Americans, and we shouldn’t spend our limited resources on new nuclear weapons that we don’t need and make us less safe,” said William J. Perry, who served as defense secretary during Bill Clinton’s administration.
 Perry has also argued that ground-based ballistic missiles are a danger because they cannot be recalled if launched by mistake.
+Perry has proposed scrapping the ICBM fleet altogether.

 The decision to give the contract to Northrop Grumman could permanently tip the scales in a U.S. defense industry in which Boeing has been, and remains, a leading supplier.
 The contract awarded Tuesday was preceded by a head-to-head competition in which the two companies were separately awarded research and development contracts to build a new ballistic missile.

-But Boeing effectively walked away from the table last year, telling top defense officials that they would not submit a bid.
-Boeing’s concerns stemmed from a 2017 acquisition of a company called Orbital ATK, which builds the solid rocket motors that propel ballistic missiles.
+But Boeing effectively walked away from the table last year, telling top defense officials that it would not submit a bid.
+Its concerns stemmed from Northrop’s 2017 acquisition of a company called Orbital ATK, which builds the solid rocket motors that propel ballistic missiles.
 Boeing took its case to the Federal Trade Commission and the Pentagon seeking to force Northrop to team up, but no such agreement materialized.